 (5) the presence or absence of extended family at the existing location and at the proposed new location;

 (6) the anticipated impact of the relocation on the child;

 (7) whether the court will be able to fashion a reasonable allocation of parental responsibilities between all parents if the relocation occurs;

 (8) the wishes of the child, taking into account the child’s maturity and ability to express reasoned and independent preferences as to relocation;

 Even parents with full or sole custody must follow these relocation rules.

-This is an extremely formal process and you will need the help of a lawyer if you wish to relocate without big possible problems.
-Contact my Chicago, Illinois office to learn how this is done correctly.
+This is an extremely formal process and you will need the help of a lawyer if you wish to move out of Chicago with your child without big problems.
+Contact my Chicago, Illinois law office to learn how this is done correctly.